Wednesday, 30 March 2016

 |Images copyright DC COMICS|

 One of my favourite newsagent's back in the '70s was an R.S.
 McCOLL's in the Old Village quarter of my town.
-It was situated next to an old-fashioned tearoom called The WILLOW, which was like a LYONS tearoom from the '50s.
-Today, what was The Willow is part of a Chinese or Indian restaurant, and the newsagent's is now a GREGGS, both of whose original incarnations I miss in equal measure.
+It was situated next door to an old-fashioned tearoom called The WILLOW, which was like a LYONS tearoom from the 1950s.
+Nowadays, what was The Willow is part of a Chinese or Indian restaurant, and the newsagent's is now a GREGGS, both of whose original incarnations I miss in equal measure.
 Roll on that Lottery win so that I can buy and restore them to their former glory.

 And if you have any memories of (or observations on) this magnificent mag, then share them with the rest of us.